Marsh-ops/Multi-Class-Text-Classification-API/README.md

 This project demonstrates:

-.Fine-tuning a pre-trained DistilBERT model for text classification on the AG News dataset.
+1) Fine-tuning a pre-trained DistilBERT model for text classification on the AG News dataset.
-.Building a FastAPI backend for serving the model.
+2) Building a FastAPI backend for serving the model.
-.Creating a REST API endpoint /predict that returns predicted class and confidence for any input text.
+3) Creating a REST API endpoint /predict that returns predicted class and confidence for any input text.
-.Packaging the model and API for easy local use.
+4) Packaging the model and API for easy local use.

 The API allows users to send any text and get a classification into one of the four categories.